New York Prenuptial Agreement Attorney

 Prenuptial agreements enable couples to logically and maturely prepare for the future, and to set forth their mutual expectations.
 Many prenuptial agreements are entered into for the purpose of protecting particular assets.
-Ideally, a prenuptial agreement will address the particular concerns of each party, and clarify their expectations.
-Signing a prenuptial agreement does not suggest that your anticipating a divorce.
-Indeed, the opposite is true: the ability of a couple to openly discuss financial interests and concerns is a sign of a healthy and mature relationship.
+Ideally, a prenuptial agreement will address the particular concerns of each party, and clarify their expectations, based on full disclosure of their respective financial conditions and expectations.

 Because New York courts have adopted an unusually broad definition of what constitutes a marital asset, a prenuptial agreement is particularly important for couples who intend to reside in New York.
 For example, New York courts routinely treat professional licenses, educational degrees, and enhanced earning capacity as marital assets to be shared and divided.
 A professionally prepared prenuptial agreement enables a couple to set forth, based on their priorities, the items that they wish to treat as marital property, and the manner in which such property shall be divided in the event of divorce.